 Interpretive Programs & Classes

 Are you interested in learning more about the area's natural and cultural resources?
 Weekends and occasional Friday evenings are the times for the general public to enjoy interpretive programs at Quail Hollow Ranch.
 Topics range from stargazing, sandhills hikes, journaling, snake handling, and birding, to art classes, house tours, fiber arts demonstrations and history tours.
 Many programs are free or low-cost, and are offered to a variety of ages.
-Click here for the QHR June - Aug brochure, or click here for the Parks brochure (see pages 38 - 41) listing upcoming activities, times, dates and fees, or ...
+Click here and see pages 24 - 26 for the County Parks 2019-20 Winter/Spring brochure for upcoming activities, times, dates and fees, or ...

 Enjoy over 5 miles of easy to moderate trails (to protect precious wildlife, no dogs on trails).
 The trailhead is located just a hundred feet east of the visitor center (the opposite side of the center from the parking lot) near the old/collapsed blacksmith shed.
 From there, you can take the easy 1-mile Discovery or shaded Italian/Chaparral loop trails, or the moderate 3-mile Woodrat/Sunset/Chaparral loop.
 The Woodrat trail, with a lovely viewpoint in only .5 mile, is a hiker-only trail, while the others are shared by hikers and equestrians.
 Interested in wildflowers?
 Woodrat trail is your best bet in the spring and early summer.
 Click here for a description of each trail.